-3. Grand Central Terminal (42nd Street between Park and Lexington Avenues).
+3. Grand Central Terminal (East 43rd Street and Lexington Avenue): Metro-North

-1. Name, birth date, home address, telephone, cell phone and business telephone.
+1. Name, birth date, and home address as well as telephone, cell phone and business telephone number/s

-2. Your address and telephone number in New York City (include cross streets).
+2. Your address and telephone number in New York City (including cross streets)

-3. Emergency contact (name and telephone) in New York City.
+3. Emergency contact (name and telephone numbers) in New York City

 Note: AAR vehicles cannot accommodate wheelchairs or scooters wider than 33.5 inches, longer than 51 inches and weighing more than 800 lbs. when occupied.